k-amara/PowerGraph-xAI/README.md

 ## License

-This work is licensed under a CC BY-SA 4.0 license.
+This work is licensed under a CC BY 4.0 license.